MehdiJmlkh/Machine-Learning-Course-Homeworks-S2024/README.md

-# Machine Learning Course HomeWorks
+# Machine Learning Course Homeworks
 A short description of each question is included below.

 ## HW1 - Bayes Classifier & Parametric Density Estimation